XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 It is expected that in partial ASPA deployment, not all route leaks are detectable.

 ## Protecting Against Path Manipulation
-Path manipulation is based on path forgery or path tampering (i.e., insertion or removal of unique ASN) in this document.
-Forged-origin hijack and fake link-based hijack are all path manipulation (path forgery).
+Path manipulation can be path forgery or path tampering (i.e., insertion or removal of unique ASN) in this document.
+Forged-origin hijack and fake link-based hijack are all path manipulations.

 In full ASPA deployment (within a given region of interest), ASPA protects against a majority of forged-origin hijacks.
 Each AS can attest its upstream ASes, so provider or lateral peer cannot be deceived.
 Customer could be deceived because ASPA does not provide attestations to downstream ASes or peering ASes.